izreit/kisspa/README.md

 # Kisspa

-Kisspa is a JSX-based library for building UIs, designed to be lightweight, bundler-agnostic and straightforward to make SPA development simple and robust.
+Kisspa is a JSX-based library for building UIs.
+Designed to be lightweight, bundler-agnostic and straightforward to make SPA development simple and robust.
-With 8kb (minified gzip) JavaScript, Kisspa provides fine-grained reactive UI with an utility-first CSS library.
+With 8kb (gzip) JavaScript, Kisspa provides fine-grained reactive UI with an utility-first CSS library.

 ## Still in development